Hyperbolic Large Language Models: Emerging applications of HypLLMs

 \subsection{HypLLMs for sequence modeling}

-Many sequential datasets have an intrinsic hierarchical organization, where hyperbolic geometry can be leveraged to model long-range dependencies or branching patterns.
-Hyperbolic representations can model branching temporal or logical sequences more faithfully than Euclidean ones.
-Klimovskaia \textit{et al.}~\cite{klimovskaia2020poincare} introduced \textit{Poincar\'e maps} to analyze single-cell gene expression sequences.
+Many sequential datasets have an intrinsic hierarchical organization, where hyperbolic geometry can be leveraged to model long-range dependencies or branching patterns. \textit{Poincar\'e maps} were introduced~\cite{klimovskaia2020poincare} to analyze single-cell gene expression sequences.
 In single-cell developmental trajectories, cells differentiate following a tree-like hierarchy with multiple branches.
 They showed that mapping high-dimensional scRNA-seq data into a 2D hyperbolic disk uncovers these branching hierarchies more faithfully than Euclidean PCA or UMAP, while preserving meaningful distances between cell states.
 Each \emph{Poincar\'e map} (hyperbolic embedding) effectively acts as a continuous analog of a lineage tree, enabling clearer visualization and more accurate clustering, pseudotime ordering, and lineage inference.
 This demonstrates the power of hyperbolic representations for sequence modeling in biology, where chronological or evolutionary sequences form implicit hierarchies.
-Beyond biology, hyperbolic sequence modeling has potential in natural language processing: for instance, modeling discourse or narrative structure as a hierarchy, or encoding the latent tree structure of sentences in a sequence model’s state space.